Badatos/neverwinterguide_FR/06 - Homebrew Locations.md

 ### Parfums et boissons de Priscilla

 Parfums et boissons de Priscilla is owned and operated by a young human woman who goes simply by "Priscilla" — never a last name given.
-The beautiful shop, located in the Bluelake District, has floor-to-ceiling shelves filled with fresh flowers and glass bottles of vibrantly colored liquids.
+The beautiful shop, located in the Bluelake Quartier, has floor-to-ceiling shelves filled with fresh flowers and glass bottles of vibrantly colored liquids.
 In fact, there are so many flowers in this shop that a number of newcomers have mistaken it for a florist.
 All of the cabinetry in the shop is ornately crafted and polished to a shine.

 While the shop's name may seem to indicate that it is focused around perfumes and fragrant beverages, Priscilla is an extremely talented alchemist and apothecary.
 She is capable of making exotic and rare concoctions for the right price.
 She also has some talent in diagnosing maladies, though she generally doesn't offer those services unless asked explicitly.

 While extremely jovial, Priscilla will avoid giving away much personal information.
-How she came to possess her skills at such a young age, how she could afford such a nice shop in the Bluelake District, and her family history are all mysterious.
+How she came to possess her skills at such a young age, how she could afford such a nice shop in the Bluelake Quartier, and her family history are all mysterious.
 Local residents of Bluelake will tell you the shop itself seemed to spring up from nowhere overnight.

 (print-page)

 Despite being relatively new to the city, Priscilla is now well known to a large swath de Padhiver residents as a person with great compassion.
 She frequently donates her goods and services to poorer Neverwinter residents that are truly in need.
-She even regularly makes her way down to the Chasm District to hand-deliver potions and poultices to the sick or injured.
+She even regularly makes her way down to the Chasm Quartier to hand-deliver potions and poultices to the sick or injured.

 ![Priscilla](Images/Priscilla.jpg =370x)

-All the same, her shop is absolutely befitting of the Bluelake District's desire to be restored to noble estates and households.
+All the same, her shop is absolutely befitting of the Bluelake Quartier's desire to be restored to noble estates and households.
 The more-wealthy residents de Padhiver all know of Priscilla and frequent her shop for both her potions and finely-crafted fragrances.
 The poorer residents de Padhiver may not know of the shop, but will absolutely know of Priscilla herself and her supposed "miracle" cures.

 ![Articles divers de Coeur Vif](Images/POICards/SwiftHeartSundries.webp){.size-full .screen-only .before-next-page-header}

 ### Articles divers de Coeur Vif

 Articles divers de Coeur Vif is a general goods store owned by Coeur Vif, an older female Tabaxi.
-The storefront is a modest new building that was built upon the foundations of a flattened building in the Chasm District.
+The storefront is a modest new building that was built upon the foundations of a flattened building in the Chasm Quartier.
 The recently-constructed building smells of fresh wood, fresh flour, and hanging dried herbs.
 The offerings are humble, but the shop is tidy.

 Coeur Vif, after a long life filled with treasure-seeking adventures, has used her small collection of wealth to settle down and seek retirement.
 Always bold, however, Coeur Vif intentionally chose to place her shop in an unfamiliar city.
 She reasoned settling in a strange, new location would at least provide her excitement even in "retirement".
 Over the course of her travels, she has made numerous connections with suppliers and traders, and surmised she could use these connections to make a profitable little shop.
 Upon word of the nearly-free land available à Padhiver's now-sealed chasm, she made haste to the city to establish her store.